help@cleanrecoverycenters.com

 How Much Fentanyl Does It Take to Overdose

 You knew the rumors, heard all the news stories, and kept up with the latest statistics about fentanyl on campus.
-Still, you wanted to have the college experience like you saw in the movies, and when you visited your brother on his college campus.
+Still, you wanted to have the college experience like you saw in the movies.
 Life seemed so fun, and as a freshly turned 19-year-old, you didn’t want to miss out.

 what is freebasing

-Until one night, you and your friends were at a new fraternity, one not well-known on campus.
+Until one night, you and your friends were at a new fraternity.
 There was the usual punch bowl full of pills, and you saw people you didn’t recognize adding more to fill it up.
-Despite not knowing these people, you knew what pain pills looked like and were confident in finding them in the bowl.
-The next thing you knew, you came to and you saw your friends, two were awake and crying while one lay on the grass, lifeless.
+The next thing you knew, you were lying in the front yard.
+You saw your friend leaning over you, crying and shaking you awake.
+You watch as she gestures wildly at another friend, lying motionless in the grass next to you.
 What happened?
 Your mind was flooded with thoughts of the fentanyl warnings, and you shook your head, praying it didn’t happen here.

 Why Is Fentanyl So Dangerous?